-For a bolder medley of flavor and texture, add a pinch of Mexican Spice Blend to the avocado mixture, and sprinkle it with lime or lemon juice, to taste.
+For a bolder medley of flavor and texture, add a pinch of Mexican Spice Blend to the avocado mixture, and squeeze some fresh lime or lemon juice into it, to taste.
 Lastly, fold in optional chopped herbs and veggies until just mixed.